 Tailored exercise programs to improve movement and function

 Pinpoint to the root cause of your condition for lasting pain relief

 We’re here to help you get back to the activities you love doing.

 Our Beaverton Team

-Kelley grew up in Oregon and loves to call the Pacific Northwest her home.
+Therapydia Beaverton Clinic Director Kelley Lindstrom grew up in Oregon and loves to call the Pacific Northwest her home.
 She received her Bachelor's degree in Exercise Science from Willamette University and then moved to Colorado, where she received her Doctorate in Physical Therapy degree from Regis University in 2013.
 After graduating, she moved back to Oregon and has been working in an outpatient orthopedic setting since.
 Clinically, Kelley is passionate about helping patients of all ages and abilities return to a pain free and active lifestyle.
 As a Certified Orthopedic Manual Therapist (COMT) and Certified Strength and Conditioning Specialist (CSCS) she has established a treatment approach that combines manual therapy, movement retraining, and functional strengthening to treat pain and movement dysfunction.
 Beyond injury rehabilitation, Kelley focuses on injury prevention and wellness that is achieved through patient education and promoting positive lifestyle changes.
 As a NCAA collegiate athlete herself, Kelley has a special passion for working with female athletes of all ages and believes that this is truly a unique population with specific needs that often are not addressed.
-Kelley is excited to join the Therapydia team as Clinic Director of the new Beaverton location, where she can continue to make a positive impact on the community she has worked in for the past several years as a physical therapist.
-Outside of the clinic Kelley loves to hike and camp with her boyfriend, Alex, and dog, Kai.
+Kelley loves making a positive impact on the Beaverton community she has worked in for the past several years as a physical therapist.
+Outside of the clinic, Kelley loves to hike and camp with her husband, Alex, and dog, Kai.
 She also loves yoga, snowboarding, spending time with family, and traveling.